 Better Benefits, Healthy People

-Cutting-edge benefits offerings that show your business is willing to go the extra mile.
+Cutting-edge benefit offerings that show your business is willing to go the extra mile.

 100% health plans

-It's no secret that American healthcare costs have risen dramatically in the last several years, with half of all adults saying that expensive healthcare is a top financial worry and a burden on their families in a 2021 Kaiser Family Foundation survey.
+It's no secret that American healthcare costs have risen dramatically in the last several years, with half of all adults saying that expensive healthcare is a top worry and significant financial burden.
 To alleviate these negative outcomes and attract scarce talent, more companies have decided to pay 100% of monthly healthcare premiums for their employees.
 The decision to embrace 100% coverage of premiums, rather than the national average of 83%, can be an incredible differentiator in the eyes of candidates who are shopping around between multiple potential employers.
 Currently, this practice is more common in smaller firms than in larger ones, with 29% of the former and only 5% of the latter offering full premium coverage.

-However, the perpetually tight labor market of the 2020s appears to be changing this equation, with many larger firms embracing 100% plans in recent months.
-Although this can be a fairly expensive proposition, many think it is ultimately good for the bottom line because it boosts both the physical and mental wellbeing of employees, increases engagement and productivity, and improves recruitment and retention.
+However, the tight labor market of the 2020s appears to be changing this equation, with many larger firms beginning to embrace 100% health plans.
+Although this can be a fairly expensive proposition, many think it is ultimately good for their bottom line because it boosts both the physical and mental wellbeing of employees, increases engagement and productivity, and improves recruitment and retention.

 Here are some key questions that employers may want to ask themselves when considering a 100% paid health plan: